chef/chef/CHEF_MVPS.md

 #### Hall of Fame

 After receiving three MVP awards, we add someone to the hall of fame.
-We want to express our gratitude to their continuing participation and give newer community members the opportunity to be reconignized.
+We want to express our gratitude to their continuing participation and give newer community members the opportunity to be recognized.

 * Matthew Kent
 * Doug MacEachern